Combination Resume Template for Skills and Work Experience

 Group the strongest transferable skills together

-The first section needs to make your value easier to understand, not harder.
-Build skill clusters that feel role-specific and back each one with concrete proof from work, volunteering, projects, or study.
+The first section should make your value easy to understand.
+Group your skills in a way that feels specific to the role and support each cluster with concrete examples from work, volunteering, projects, or education.

 See What to prioritize